-Overcoming The Stress of Breastfeeding In The Workplace
+Overcoming the Stress of Breastfeeding at Work

-As a physician, I watch so many of my patients struggle with the transition back to work after having a baby -- the lack of sleep, the challenge of balancing career with a newborn, and of course, the demands of breastfeeding, which often requires juggling a work schedule around pumping sessions. - Stephanie Canale, MD, Lactation Lab Founder
+As a physician, I watch so many of my patients struggle with the transition back to work after having a baby -- the lack of sleep, the challenge of balancing career with a newborn, and of course, the demands of breastfeeding, which often requires juggling a work schedule around pumping sessions.

-Companies such as Hulu, Zappos and Zillow have taken note that less than two thirds of new moms return back to the workplace after childbirth, and are adding resources such as Lactation Lab, Milk Stork or Mamava Pod to support them.
+Companies such as Hulu, Zappos and Zillow have taken note that less than two thirds of new moms return to work after childbirth, and are adding resources such as Lactation Lab, Milk Stork or Mamava Pod to support them.
 Mamava provides private pods for pumping and breastfeeding mothers.
 Milk Stork enables moms to get their breast milk home when they’re away on business.

 Lactation Lab helps working moms, who often see more challenges in milk volume and quality, by finding solutions that enable them to breastfeed their babies for longer.

-The World Health Organization recommends babies consume only breast milk for the first six months of life and ideally up to one year after complementary foods are introduced.
+The World Health Organization recommends babies consume only breast milk for the first six months of life and ideally up to one year after foods are introduced.
 And studies show that when mom is less stressed and supported, she is more likely to breastfeed for longer.

 If you’re looking for a supportive community of breastfeeding moms, consider joining the Lactation Lounge, a Facebook group dedicated to all things breastfeeding or download the Emily’s Care app for additional support and mental healthcare.